-For the past 6 weeks I have been adjusting to one of the health problems of advanced aging for the male members of the Moore family; heart abnormalities.
+For the past seven years I have been adjusting to one of the health problems of advanced aging for the male members of the Moore family.
 My paternal grandfather, (Granddaddy Moore), my Dad (Pop) and my brother (Bubba) all had coronary artery disease of varying severity, and it ultimately caused the death of all three.
-Pop had other health issues which combined with his heart disease led to his seemingly premature death at age 63 years.
-Because both Bubba and I were keenly aware of our genetic weaknesses we became regular aerobic exercisers from our mid-thirties until late in our 70’s.
+Pop had other health issues which combined with his heart disease led to his seemingly premature death at age sixty-three years.
+Because both Bubba and I were keenly aware of our genetic weaknesses we became regular aerobic exercisers from our mid-thirties in age until late in our seventies.
 Neither of us were smokers nor did we drink beverage alcohol in any form, in part because those two bad habits are huge risk factors for heart disease.

 Recently I have experienced a marked decrease in exercise tolerance which has concerned both Cathy and me.
-I plead guilty for acting like many physicians in that I have not seen a doctor for my health in at least 7 years, so had no idea what was happening, although I suspected advancing coronary atherosclerosis (hardening of the arteries).
+I plead guilty for acting like many physicians in that I had not seen a doctor for my health for at least five previous years, so I had no idea what was happening.
+I suspected advancing coronary atherosclerosis (hardening of the arteries) because of family history.
 At Cathy’s insistence and the pleading of our children I agreed to consult a cardiologist, Dr. David Churchill in Fayetteville.
-I had known him and about his excellent reputation when we lived there over 10 years ago.
+I had known him and about his excellent reputation when we lived there over ten years ago.

-The Walker Heart Center is quite large with as many as 20-30 patients having invasive and non-invasive procedures done daily.
-We arrived 2 hours early for the usual preparation procedures such as health history, acquiring vital signs, placing the intravenous line and drawing blood for the appropriate tests needed.
-At approximately the correct hour a nurse entered the room telling Cathy she should remain in the holding room because the planned procedure would only take 20-30 minutes, and I would be back in the room within the hour.
+The Walker Heart Center is quite large with as many as twenty to thirty patients having invasive and non-invasive procedures done daily.
+We arrived two hours early for the usual preparation procedures such as health history, acquiring vital signs, placing the intravenous line and drawing blood for the appropriate tests needed.
+At approximately the correct hour a nurse entered the room telling Cathy she should remain in the holding room because the planned procedure would only take twenty to thirty minutes, and I would be back in the room within the hour.
 At this she wheeled my gurney down the hall and up one floor on the elevator.